web3bustler/swisstronik-deploy-proxy/README.md

 9. Creates deployment and interaction scripts (`deploy.js`, `setMessage.js`, `getMessage.js`).
 10. Deploys the contract.
 11. Runs the scripts to set and get the message.

-## Done!

-Enjoy working with Swisstronik and be sure to subscribe to [Happy Cuan Airdrop](https://t.me/HappyCuanAirdrop)!